 The Origin Story

-This was an experiment conducted by Curtis Michelson of Minds Alert in mid-2020 while helping one of his clients explore future strategic opportunities.
-Our operative hypothesis - we could accelerate the sprint teams by inserting Gary Price of infoDOCKET and ARL Day-In-Review, as a just-in-time resource.
+Begun as an experiment in 2020 by Curtis Michelson while helping one of his clients explore future strategic opportunities.
+The hypothesis - we might accelerate the sprint teams by injecting Gary Price as a just-in-time resource.
 It worked.
-Teams found the "Gary Scans" immensely timely and helpful.
-The kernel of the INFOdjs started there.
+Teams found the so-called "Gary Scans" timely and helpful.
+The kernel was there.

-We now support innovation consultancies who work with Fortune 500 clients.
-Whether we are doing scans for design sprints, or just helping you craft a solidly researched white paper, the DJs have honed a unique proprietary process powered by a global team of librarians and researchers that gets you reliable insights quickly.
+We have honed a unique proprietary process powered by a global team of librarians and researchers that gets reliable insights quickly.

 When not chasing down the latest breaking news from a trade publication or curating from vast stores of academic databases, Gary and Curtis are likely playing "name that tune" to see who can nail a song in the fewest notes.
 Truth told, Gary almost always wins.
 Even though Curtis is a drummer and former music student, Gary was once upon a time a radio DJ.

-For all these reasons, the name INFO DJs seemed about right.
+For all these reasons, the name infoDJ seemed about right, for now.

 Bringing 25 years of library science and academic research experience, Gary is delighted to serve the global innovation community with the 'news they can use'.